 What do we mean by free of: parabens, sulfates, silicones, petroleum, phthalates, dyes, synthetic fragrances, and synthetic preservatives?
-You asked, we answered.
 Here are reasons behind our FREE OF list and what ingredients (and chemicals) to avoid when purchasing hair care and beauty products.

 PARABENS are chemically derived artificial preservatives that are used to prevent mold and bacteria from growing in a variety of cosmetic products, including hair care.
 They can cause a number of problems for your hair and scalp including drying, irritation, color fade, and potentially hair loss (yikes).
 If that wasn’t, enough, parabens are easily absorbed into the skin where they can be metabolized.
 The environment is not spared either, as parabens are washed into the sewage system creating toxic byproducts and have been linked to ecological harm.
 Some common names of parabens to look out for in beauty products include methylparaben, propylparaben, butylparaben, and benzylparaben.